h4ckitt/gomon/README.md

 - [ ] Windows

 ## ToDo
+Contributions are very much welcome, anyone can create a PR with a fix for any of the following issues:

 - [x] Kill Previous Running Processes Before Starting A New One
 - [ ] Make Killing Of Previous Process Work In Windows
 - [ ] Let Users Specify Which Files To Ignore In Project Mode
 - [ ] Watch For Changes In Project Directory (File Creation/Deletion/Rename)
+- [ ] Fix Bugs That Stealthily Slipped From Me But Not You

 ## Author
 - [@h4ckit](https://twitter.com/h4ckit)